canonical/snap-epa-orchestrator/README.md

 This repository contains the source for the EPA Orchestrator snap.

 **EPA Orchestrator** is designed to provide secure, policy-driven resource orchestration for snaps and workloads on Linux systems.
-Its vision is to enable fine-grained, dynamic allocation and management of system resources—starting with CPU pinning, but with plans to expand to other resource types and orchestration policies.
+Its vision is to enable fine-grained, dynamic allocation and management of system resources—starting with CPU pinning, with support for NUMA-aware allocations.
 The orchestrator exposes a secure Unix socket API for resource allocation and introspection, making it easy for other snaps (such as openstack-hypervisor) and workloads to request and manage dedicated or shared resources in a controlled manner.

 ## Features

 - **CPU Pinning and Allocation**: Allocate isolated and shared CPU sets to snaps and workloads, supporting both dedicated and shared CPU usage models with basic system-size heuristics.
-- **Explicit Core Allocation**: Request specific CPU cores by their exact identifiers.
-Atomic behavior: if any requested core is invalid or explicitly owned by another service, the request fails (no partial allocation).
-Non-explicit allocations are force-reallocated.
+- **NUMA-Aware Core Allocation**: Request a specific number of cores from a particular NUMA node with override/append semantics and exact-count guarantees.
 - **Resource Introspection**: Query current allocations and available resources via a secure API.
 - **Secure Unix Socket API**: All orchestration actions are performed via a secure, local Unix socket with JSON-based requests and responses.
 - **Basic Allocation Heuristics**: Automatic allocation based on system size (small vs large systems) when no specific core count is requested.

 ### CPU Allocation Policy: Small vs. Large Systems

-When a client requests core allocation with `cores_requested: 0`, EPA Orchestrator applies a policy based on the total number of CPUs detected:
+When a client requests core allocation with `num_of_cores: 0`, EPA Orchestrator applies a policy based on the total number of CPUs detected:

 - **Small systems (≤100 CPUs):**
   - By default, 80% of the available CPUs are allocated to the requesting snap or workload.